MooVC/MooVC/README.md

 The members of the Logging namespace where intended to facilitate passive emission of diagnostic information without directly coupling a class with a logging framework.
 Two separate flavours where provided, Warning and Failure.
 One challenge that presented with this approach was the need for observers to select specific levels to observe by directly targetting a specific implementation type.
 This made it very difficult to scale the solution to support a variety of levels (e.g. Debug, Trace, Information).
 These concepts have now been reimplemented under the MooVC.Diagnostics namespace, with a single interface encapsulating a wider range of possible levels.

 The Aggregate extension has also been replaced with two new extensions.
 The first, called Invoke, will trigger a given action on each member and aggregate the diagnostics messages raised during that invocation.
 The second, called Throw, will enable the caller to trigger an exception if one or more members of a diagnostics collection matches a given predicate.

+### Transactions (Impact: Low)

+The Transactions namespace was not used anywhere in the MooVC framework or within any of its known dependants.
+The impact of its unplanned removal is expected to be minimal.